Revisiting transverse momentum broadening in dense QCD media: Kinetic description of momentum broadening

 where \beq \hat{q}_0= \, , \eeq is the \textit{bare} jet quenching transport parameter and $\alpha_s=g^2/(4\pi)$.

 Finally, by Fourier transforming \eqn{eq:S_full} back into momentum space, the probability for a parton to acquire transverse momentum $\k$ reads

-where we subtract the \textit{no-broadening} contribution that would result in a $\delta^{(2)}(\k)$ term that does not contribute at finite $\k$.
+where we subtract the \textit{no-broadening} contribution that would result in a $\delta^{(2)}(\k)$ term that does not contribute at finite $\k$ (see \cite{Feal:2018jbm}).
 This term only vanishes when $v(\infty)=+\infty$.
 From \eqn{eq:v_GW_text} and \eqn{eq:v_HTL_text}, we observe that neither GW nor HTL satisfy this condition, but rather saturate at large $|\x|$.
 Regarding the normalization of the probability distribution given by \eqn{eq:pt-broad-def}, it is easy to verify, using $v(\textbf{0})\!=\!0$, that $\int_\k \cP(\k,L)=1-\exp(-v(\infty)L)$.

 To the best of our knowledge, a closed analytic form for \eqn{eq:pt-broad-def} when using either GW or HTL expressions for $v(\x)$ does not exist.
-It is the goal of the next Section to achieve an analytic representation of the transverse momentum probability distribution, $\cP(\k,L)$, by combining a twist expansion of \eqn{eq:pt-broad-def} together with Moli\`ere's theory~\cite{Moliere,Bethe:1953va} of multiple scattering.
+It is the goal of the next Section to achieve an analytic representation of the transverse momentum probability distribution, $\cP(\k,L)$, by combining an expansion of \eqn{eq:pt-broad-def} in universal and model dependent terms together with Moli\`ere's theory~\cite{Moliere,Bethe:1953va} of multiple scattering.